awslabs/aws-well-architected-labs/Security/100 - AWS Account & Root User/Lab Guide.md

 2. In the navigation pane, click Credential report.
 3. Click Download Report.
 ![iam-credential-report](Images/iam-credential-report.png)
-*Further information about the report can be found at https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_getting-report.html*
+*Further information about the report can be found at [https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_getting-report.html](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_getting-report.html)*

 ### 1.2 Configure Account Security Challenge Questions
 Configure account security challenge questions because they are used to verify that you own an AWS account.

-1. Sign in to the AWS Management Console and open the AWS account settings page at [https://console.aws.amazon.com/billing/home?#/account/](https://console.aws.amazon.com/billing/home?#/account/).
+1. Use your AWS account email address and password to sign in as the AWS account root user and open the AWS account settings page at [https://console.aws.amazon.com/billing/home?#/account/](https://console.aws.amazon.com/billing/home?#/account/).
 2. Navigate to security challenge questions configuration section.
 3. Select three challenge questions and enter answers for each.
 ![account-challenge-questions](Images/account-challenge-questions.png)